Super Bowl XLII: Venue

 The kickoff for the game took place at 4:32 p.m.
 MST (23:32 UTC).
-This was the first Super Bowl played on a retractable natural-grass field surface; the University of Phoenix Stadium's removable surface is unique among American sports venues.
+This was the first Super Bowl played on a retractable natural-grass field surface.
+At the time, the University of Phoenix Stadium's roll-in grass field was unique among American sports venues.
+Another similar roll-in field has since been installed at Allegiant Stadium (LVIII).

-Super Bowl XLII was also the second Super Bowl played in a retractable-roof stadium (the first was played at Reliant Stadium in Houston for Super Bowl XXXVIII).
-During the regular season, the home team decides 90 minutes before kickoff whether the roof will be open or closed, and an open roof must remain open unless weather conditions get worse.
+XLII was also the second Super Bowl played in a retractable-roof stadium (the first was XXXVIII at Reliant Stadium in Houston).
+During the regular season, the home team decides 90 minutes prior to kickoff whether the roof will be open or closed; an open roof must remain open unless weather conditions deteriorate.
 However, as a neutral site, the NFL controls the option to open or close without any restrictions.
-The first time this was employed was in Super Bowl XXXVIII at Reliant Stadium; the roof was open for pregame and halftime shows and closed during the game.
-Because there was rain in the forecast for Super Bowl XLII, the roof was closed for the entire day's activities.
+During XXXVIII, the roof was open for pregame and halftime shows but closed during the game itself.
+Because there was rain in the forecast for XLII, the decision was made to keep the roof closed for the entire day's activities.

 During a February 6, 2007, ceremony with Arizona Governor Janet Napolitano, the NFL and the Arizona Super Bowl Host Committee unveiled the slogan "Who Wants It More?" along with its mascot "Spike the Super Ball" (an anthropomorphized football with sunglasses and sneakers) and a large "Super Bowl XLII Countdown Clock" at Phoenix Sky Harbor International Airport.
 The Super Bowl XLII logo was also unveiled.
 It features the shape of the state of Arizona in red and two horizontal white stripes in the middle to represent the vertical lines on University of Phoenix Stadium.
 The turquoise Roman numerals represent the Native American culture of Arizona.
 The red star represents the AFC and the blue star represents the NFC.
 This was also the last Super Bowl with the league's previous logo painted at midfield; the following season, the league redesigned its primary logo.